dan-leo/masters/thesis/v8/2_litstudy.md

 The complexities of LTE architecture further increases the chance of performance degradation with respect to 3GPP specifications due to the vast array of setup parameters.
 It would be beneficial to analyze the performance of multiple UE devices against various MNO vendors.
 It is important to note that MNOs may use various vendors in their architecture, and thus this study is mainly focused on the eNodeB vendor which is also UE device facing and has the greatest chance of performance degradation due network quality, RF interference and so forth.

-Both UDP socket commands and datagram commands use the IP data transport through the SGi.

 ### UE Device Hardware {#lit_hardware}

 This subsection looks at hardware specific to the UE device.